Last version August 30th, 2023

-Furthermore, in order to avoid any incorrect deliveries and payment defaults, the address data that you have specified shall be verified by means of an address check based on Article 6 Paragraph 1 f) GDPR and sent to ICD for this purpose.
+Furthermore, in order to avoid any incorrect deliveries and payment defaults, the address data that you have specified shall be verified by means of an address check based on Art.
+6 Par.
+1 f) GDPR and sent to ICD for this purpose.
 The data required for credit and address checking and for payment method control shall be sent via a secure interface.
 Any sensitive personal concerns that you have will of course be taken into account as stipulated by law.

-In accordance with Article 21 Paragraph 1 GDPR, you are entitled to object to the processing of your data with future effect for reasons arising from your specific situation; this also applies for any profiling carried out for the purposes specified above.
+In accordance with Art.
+21 Par.
+1 GDPR, you are entitled to object to the processing of your data with future effect for reasons arising from your specific situation; this also applies for any profiling carried out for the purposes specified above.
 Please bear in mind, however, that, in this case, we will no longer be able to offer you any of our high-risk payment methods as part of your ordering process on the merchant’s website.

 Consent to abuse prevention and detection measures

 If you have indicated your consent to fraud prevention and detection of misuse as part of the ordering process on the merchant’s website, you are consenting that,